CAM-E-L/materials/readme.md

 The repository contains the following materials:

-* [https://github.com/CAM-E-L/materials/tree/master/Instructions%20Data%20Collection%20Tool](Instructions Data Collection Tool): to instruct participants we currently present a use-case (shopping at a farmers’ market) in the form of a presentation
+* [Instructions Data Collection Tool](https://github.com/CAM-E-L/materials/tree/master/Instructions%20Data%20Collection%20Tool): to instruct participants we currently present a use-case (shopping at a farmers’ market) in the form of a presentation